Blekingegade Gang: Modus operandi

-1963 to 1970 Open rebellion
+1963—1970

 Political activities

 In 1963, as a result of the Sino-Soviet split, the world's national communist parties split into pro-China (Maoist) and pro-USSR factions.
 The official Communist Party of Denmark (DKP) sided with Moscow.
-That year, Gotfred Appel unofficially founded the Communist Task Force (KAK, Kommunistisk ArbejdsKreds) to move the DKP towards Marxist-Leninist-Mao Zedong Thought ideology, and he was expelled from DKP in September 1963.
-That same month, Appel founded the publishing and printing company "Futura" which took over the lucrative contract to translate and print the Danish language publications of the Chinese Embassy.
-This contract was formerly held by the DKP newspaper Land og Folk, with Gotfred Appel as the primary contact.
+That year, Gotfred Appel unofficially founded the Communist Task Force (KAK, Kommunistisk ArbejdsKreds) to move the DKP towards Marxist-Leninist-Maoist ideology, and he was expelled from the DKP in September 1963.
+That same month, Appel founded the publishing and printing company Futura, which took over a lucrative contract to translate and print the Danish language publications of the Chinese embassy.
+This contract was formerly held by the DKP newspaper Land og Folk, with Appel as the primary contact.
 Futura also became the publisher of the party newspaper Communist Briefing (Kommunistisk Orientering) and other publications of KAK.
-Futura's biggest commercial success would be the official Danish translation of Mao Zedong's The Little Red Book.
+Futura's biggest commercial success is the official Danish translation of Mao Zedong's Quotations from Chairman Mao Zedong.
 In December 1963, Appel formally founded KAK as a new independent "party".
 On February 8, 1965, KAK organized the first Danish "Vietnam demonstration" against the Vietnam War, and founded the first Danish "Vietnam committee" on January 14, 1966.

-Gotfred Appel's big ideological theory was published in an extensive series of articles in "Communist Briefing" during 1966 and 1967.
+Appel's ideological theory was published in an extensive series of articles in Communist Briefing during 1966 and 1967.
 His "leech state theory" theorized that the rich countries make so much money by exploiting third world countries that even their "poorest" citizens are so rich they are effectively "bribed" into being part of the capitalist bourgeoisie and unlikely to participate in any Communist revolution until this source of wealth dried out due to liberation of the third world.
-(See Maoism–Third Worldism for a discussion of similar ideas).
 Accordingly, western communists who really wanted a communist ideal state must first help liberate third world countries from western exploitation.
 This theory was the basis of all future activities in both the party and the gang.
 The theory was later published as a book.
-During the fall of 1967, Jens Holger Jensen made the acquaintance of Gottfred Appel during a small one-man KAK-demonstration and almost immediately began helping out and soon joined KAK.
+During the fall of 1967, Jens Holger Jensen became acquainted with Appel during a small one-man KAK-demonstration and almost immediately began helping out and soon joined KAK.